Azure/Industrial-IoT/docs/opc-publisher/commandline.md

 -----------------------

   -c, --strict, --UseStandardsCompliantEncoding[=VALUE]
-                             Use strict UA compliant encodings.
-Default is ' false' for backwards (2.5.x - 2.8.x)
-                               compatibility.
-It is recommended to run the publisher in compliant mode for best
+                             Use strict OPC UA standard compliance.
+It is recommended to run the publisher in compliant mode for best interoperability.
-                               interoperability.
+                               Be aware that explicitly specifying other
+                               command line options can result in non- comnpliance despite this option being set.
-                               Default: `False`
+                               Default: `False` for backwards compatibility (2.
+                               5.x - 2.8.x)
       --nf, --namespaceformat, --DefaultNamespaceFormat=VALUE
                              The format to use when serializing node ids and qualified names containing a namespace uri into